 How we fiddle with soap – to our detriment

 In our efforts to make bigger, better, longer lasting, different, more attractive, something has happened to personal care items like soap, shampoo and skin moisturisers.

 We added phthalates.
 And other stuff that we now know shouldn’t go on human skin, like Parabens and Bisphenol A (BPA).

 Doctors have been using the skin as a portal into the body for drugs for centuries.
 Heart medication, nicotine patches, hormone replacement therapy.
 What goes on, goes in.

 So we shouldn’t have been surprised to find that chemicals not meant for human consumption actually find their way in by other means.

 A staggering 75% of Americans now have measurable levels of phthalates in their bloodstream.
 I don’t think Australians are doing any better.

 The humble phthalate, applied liberally to our skin and the skin of our children has been making its way into humans for decades.
 And now this chemical is increasingly implicated in diseases like Obesity, Type 2 Diabetes and as a player in breast cancer, endometriosis and male fertility problems.

 So, what to do?
-Take our Toxic Audit and start cleaning up your act!
+Take our Toxic Audit test and start cleaning up your act!